Runtime

 )

-Itô vs Stratonovich Interpretation
+Itô vs Stratonovich

-The interpretation parameter controls how the SDE is discretized:
+The interpretation parameter controls SDE discretization:

-Itô (default) — Uses the Euler-Maruyama method:
+Itô (default) — Euler-Maruyama method:

 X(t+dt) = X(t) + drift(X(t), t) * dt + diffusion(X(t), t) * dW

-- Single-pass evaluation per step (faster)
+- Single-pass per step (faster)

 - Standard in mathematical finance